 Raising Of Wala Dam

-The existing Wala Dam is a composite dam comprised of a central spillway section made of Roller Compacted Concrete (RCC) and two wing embankments on each side.
+The existing Wala Dam is a composite dam comprised of a central spillway section made of Roller Compacted Concrete (RCC) and two wing embankments .
 The dam was constructed with a spillway crest elevation of 520 MASL (central part) and with wing embankments on both banks with a crest elevation of 524.0 MASL.
+The work carried out includes raising the dam's level by 15 meters, which involves raising the main spillway and the walls using roller-compacted concrete and reinforced concrete.
+The sides were raised with reinforced concrete walls, and the rock fill level was raised by 8 meters.
+The work also included curtain grouting, as well as mechanical and electrical works.
+The heightening of the current dam has increased its storage capacity from 9 million cubic meters to 25 million cubic meters.

 Major aspects of the project: